viktor-platform/sample-automatic-machine-learning/README.md

 **Apply for a [demo account](https://www.viktor.ai/demo-environment) to get access to this and all other VIKTOR sample applications.**

 ## AI for everyone
 In the app a user can give the path to their csv file, and which column they would like to predict.
+Examples for datasets can be found in [/app/auto_ai/data](/app/auto_ai/data)
 ![](manifest/pictures/Data.PNG)

 The back-end then handles everything and conveniently shows users